 - and much more!

-My team and I have worked with many buyers and sellers on the lake, and we have found that there are a number of frequently asked questions they pose when they are considering buying a property.
+My team and I have worked with many buyers and sellers on the lake, and we have found that there are several frequently asked questions they pose when they are considering buying a property.
 There is also information we share with them that they wouldn’t know to ask about.
 The info on this blog will be organized along the lines of these typical questions and issues.